chrispanag/memoized-node-fetch/README.md

 #### Is this a react-query/swr equivalent?

-You shouldn't use this library instead of react-query or swr.
+No. For most cases, you shouldn't use this library instead of react-query or swr.
 Rather you could use it in tandem with those libraries by substituting the fetcher function with this.
-Those libraries you mentioned, although they implement caching, they don't implement it while the fetch is loading (so if you perform the request two times, you'll get two different promises).
+Those libraries, although they implement caching, they don't implement it while the fetch is loading (so if you perform the request two times, you'll get two different promises).

 #### Why you didn't use a debounce function?